-Impact 3.10-3: Construction and operation of the Proposed Project, in conjunction with other cumulative development, could physically divide an established community.
+Impact 3.10-3: Implementation of the Proposed Project, in combination with related cumulative projects, could physically divide an established community.
 (Less than Significant)

 As discussed above, under CEQA, physical division of an established community typically applies to projects, such as highway construction, that would create a barrier that would physically sever two or more connected parts of a community.
 Similar to the Proposed Project, the related cumulative projects are individual land use development projects that would occur on specific development parcels within the existing land use and transportation fabric of the community.
-The list of related cumulative projects does not include any foreseeable projects that would physically divide or sever existing connected parts of the community or make it impossible or extremely inconvenient for a person to get from one part of the established community to a previously connected part of the community.
-However, if there were any projects that could physically divide or sever existing connected parts of the community, the Proposed Project would not cumulatively contribute to this potential related cumulative project impact.
+The list of related cumulative projects does not include any foreseeable new highway construction or other types of similar projects that would physically divide or sever existing connected parts of the community or make it impossible or extremely inconvenient for a person to get from one part of the established community to a previously connected part of the community.
 The project design of each related project would be evaluated on a project-by-project basis to determine compatibility with the surrounding uses.
 Further, related projects are subject to CEQA review, and review by other regulatory agencies.

 The related cumulative projects are in-fill in nature and, while increasing density, would be constructed on parcels that fit in with the existing framework of land use and circulation in the existing community, and would not create physical barriers which would physically divide an established community.
-As described above, the Proposed Project would have a less-than-significant impact as a result of the vacation of segments of West 101st and West 102nd Streets.
+As described above, the Proposed Project would have a less than significant impact as a result of the vacation of segments of West 101st and West 102nd Streets.